But first – the basics:

 As always, there’s also a down-side of using web hosting: It will cost you some money.

-Prices can vary a lot from $2 per month to $500 per month, but I’ll explain everything in the next paragraphs.
-In short, without web hosting you won’t be able to set up your website for others to read & browser.
+Prices can vary a lot – from $2 per month to $500 per month.
+I’ll explain everything in the next paragraphs.
+In short – without web hosting, you won’t be able to set up your website for others to read & browse.
 Yes, that awesome webpage that you just created will sit on your laptop/PC, but only YOU can see it.
-Thus, you’ll need a hosting.

 What are the different types of Web Hosting?
 Which one should I choose?